 In accordance with Article 19 of the Agreement between the District and the Faculty Association:

 1. Each faculty employee participating in the Emeritus Program shall complete and sign each year an Annual Plan mutually agreed upon by the employee and the Board (Article 19.6).
-A Plan involving an assignment outside of the faculty employee’s assigned division at the time of retirement requires agreement of his/her Dean or appropriate administrator at the time of retirement.
+A Plan involving an assignment outside of the faculty employee’s assigned division at the time of retirement requires agreement of their Dean or appropriate administrator at the time of retirement.

 2. The percentage stated above is determined at the time of the employee’s retirement, constitutes an annual maximum, and remains constant for the duration of the employee’s Article 19 employment.
 A participant in the program may work less but not more than this percentage (Article 19.3).